Ensemble-Based Peak Demand Probability Density Forecasting with Application to Risk-Aware Power System Scheduling: Methodology

-We adopt a \gls{ML} concept known as the bootstrap aggregating ensemble \cite{breiman_bagging_1996}, also known as bagging ensemble, which consists of $K$ conditional estimators, each in the form of a decision tree fitted on subsets of the covariate--target pairs using a procedure we proposed.
-The purpose of the ensemble, discussed in later sections, is to improve the estimate stability and statistical efficiency.
-The fitting process of the ensemble is illustrated in \autoref{fig:ensemble_fitting}.
-The subsets are randomly sampled from the parent dataset with replacement using a procedure known as bootstrapping, where the ratio $\rho \in (0, \infty)$ controls the size of the subsets relative to their parent.
-Due to replacement, it is possible to create subsets larger than the original dataset.
-During inference, as shown in \autoref{fig:model_overview}, the estimates $\hat{\boldsymbol{\theta}}'_{k,\mathcal{N}} (\boldsymbol{x}_{\mathcal{M}, \mathcal{N}})$ produced by members $k=1, \cdots, K$ are averaged in the member dimension to create the final estimate $\hat{\boldsymbol{\theta}}_\mathcal{N}(\boldsymbol{x}_{\mathcal{M}, \mathcal{N}})$:
+As illustrated in \autoref{fig:ensemble_fitting}, the proposed approach adopts a bagging ensemble \cite{breiman_bagging_1996} of $K$ novel decision-tree-based estimators, each trained on subsets of the covariate--target pairs using a proposed procedure.
+The ratio $\rho \in (0, \infty)$ controls the size of the subsets relative to their parent.\footnote{Due to replacement, it is possible to create subsets larger than the original dataset.} During inference, which is exemplified in \autoref{fig:model_overview}, the member estimates are averaged to create the final estimate $\hat{\boldsymbol{\theta}}_\mathcal{N}(\boldsymbol{x}_{\mathcal{M}, \mathcal{N}})$: